mennetorelli/Plumberz/README.md

 and then appends the `%` character at the end.
 Therefore, we implemented a `client_filev2` version which reads one line at a time and then appends to every line the `%` and send them to the server, one at a time.
 In this way the communication is guaranteed to be more fluid even in the case of large files which requires much time to be decoded.
-This is achieved with the `splitOnUnboundedE` combinator again.
+This is achieved with the `splitOnUnboundedE` combinator again, this time used to split the chunked stream into lines (splits when it founds `_cr`, i.e. newline), and with `intersperseC` which inserts the `%` character between each yielded line.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}